Prepay for Azure Database for MariaDB compute resources with reserved capacity

 Determine the right server size before purchase

-The size of reservation should be based on the total amount of compute used by the existing or soon-to-be-deployed servers within a specific region and using the same performance tier and hardware generation.
+The size of reservation should be based on the total amount of compute used by the existing or soon-to-be-deployed databases instance within a specific region and using the same performance tier and hardware generation.

-For example, let's suppose that you are running one general purpose Gen5 – 32 vCore PostgreSQL database, and two memory-optimized Gen5 – 16 vCore PostgreSQL databases.
-Further, let's supposed that you plan to deploy within the next month an additional general purpose Gen5 – 8 vCore database server, and one memory-optimized Gen5 – 32 vCore database server.
-Let's suppose that you know that you will need these resources for at least one year.
-In this case, you should purchase a 40 (32 + 8) vCores, one-year reservation for single database general purpose - Gen5 and a 64 (2x16 + 32) vCore one year reservation for single database memory optimized - Gen5
+For example, let's suppose that you are running one general purpose, Gen5 – 32 vCore MariaDB database, and two memory optimized, Gen5 – 16 vCore MariaDB databases.
+Further, let's supposed that you plan to deploy within the next month an additional general purpose, Gen5 – 32 vCore database server, and one memory optimized, Gen5 – 16 vCore database server.
+Let's suppose that you know that you will need these resources for at least 1 year.
+In this case, you should purchase a 64 (2x32) vCores, 1 year reservation for single database general purpose - Gen5 and a 48 (2x16 + 16) vCore 1 year reservation for single database memory optimized - Gen5

 - Sign in to the Azure portal.